Uploaded image for project: 'JDK'

 Alternatives

-• Native debug information goes some way to providing low-level JVM diagnostics, and will remain an essential part of debugging.
-However, the effort and scripting needed to extract Java objects in human-readable form means it is a poor alternative to an enhanced jcmd.
+Native debuggers can provide low-level JVM diagnostics, and will remain an essential part of JDK troubleshooting.
+However, the technical effort needed to display Java objects in human-readable form makes them a poor alternative to an enhanced jcmd.

 Risks and Assumptions

-• A risk of allowing jcmd to be used post-mortem is that core dumps containing sensitive information may be transferred to insecure environment for analysis.
-However, this is no different than existing troubleshooting efforts, so there is no new security risk.
+• A risk of allowing jcmd to be used post-mortem is that core dumps containing sensitive information may be transferred to insecure environments for analysis.
+However, this is no different than the situation today with jhsdb and SA, so there is no new security risk.

 kevinw Kevin Walls